 Connecting your forms to Zapier

-In a nutshell, Zapier lets you push data from one app to another.
-In our particular case, it allows you to send information that you’ve acquired through Foleon forms to any of the 1,000+ other apps connected to Zapier.
+Zapier lets you push data from one app to another.
+In our case, it allows you to send information that you’ve acquired through a Foleon form to any of the 1,000+ other apps connected to Zapier.

-By using our Zapier integration, you’ll no longer have to manually export Foleon form submissions and import them somewhere else.
+By using our Zapier integration, you’ll no longer have to export Foleon form submissions and import them somewhere else manually.
 This whole process will be automated, leaving you more time to focus on creating content.

 Tips for designing forms

-When you make your forms more appealing, it's more likely that your audience will fill them in.
-We have listed a few tips on designing forms below.
+When you make your forms more appealing, your audience is more likely to fill them in.
+Below are a few tips on designing forms.

-• Reduce the use of capitalized letters in your form.
-Lowercase letters are easier to read and scan.18
+Reduce the use of capitalized letters in your form.
+Lowercase letters are easier to read and scan.

-• Only use the drop-down option when there are more than 6 options to choose from.
+Only use the drop-down option when there are more than 6 options to choose from.
 A drop-down requires two clicks and hides the options.
-We recommend showing all of the options by using a Radio or Checkbox field.19
+We recommend showing all of the options by using a Radio or Checkbox field.

-• Make a Call To Action button descriptive.
+Make a Call To Action button descriptive.
 The button should describe the action the reader is about to take.
-In the example below, "Sign up" is clearer than "Submit".21
+In the example below, "Sign up" is clearer than "Submit".